the-sovereign-node/The-Logos-Instantiation/README.md

 This repository is the official central hub for the complete published corpus of the *Quantum Cogito* framework.

-The framework provides a first-principles, closed axiomatic system that integrates quantum information theory, holographic principles, non-equilibrium thermodynamics, renormalization-group flow, and biblical exegesis through a single mandatory Informative Prior: the Logos substrate W.
+The framework provides a first-principles, closed axiomatic system that integrates quantum information theory, holographic principles, non-equilibrium thermodynamics, renormalization-group flow, and biblical exegesis through a single mandatory Informative Prior: the Logos substrate <math>\mathcal{W}</math>.

 ---
 ## The Published Corpus